Western Illinois University - Quad Cities - Academics

 The Counselor Preparation Comprehensive Examination (CPCE) is scheduled for Sunday, February 23, 2014 at 9:00 am.
 All CN 597 Internship students are required to take this administration of the CPCE.
-Students must submit a $45.00 cashier's check or money order made payable to CCE on the day of the exam.
+Students must submit a $50.00 cashier's check or money order (no personal checks) made payable to CCE on the day of the exam.
 You will receive a notification of room assignment as the date approaches.
 Please make sure to check your WIU e-mail account frequently for important updates!
 Effective January 1, 2014, NBCC increased the cost of the CPCE to $50.00.

 November 20, 2013

 The following changes to the CNED degree program have been officially approved:

 1. CN 515 Research and Program Evaluation (3) will be offered beginning Fall 2014.
 We are awaiting final approval to add this course as part of the required core curriculum; consistent with CACREP Standards.
 Once approved, CNED student may take CN 515 in place of EIS 500 Methods of Research.
 Please meet with your advisor if you need to update your tentative course schedule/degree plan to reflect this change, or to submit a petition.
 EFFECTIVE 01.28.2014, CN 515 WILL NOT BE OFFERED.